Labiaplasty in Granite Bay

 Labiaplasty, or labia reduction surgery, removes excess tissue and reshapes the external genital tissues (labia majora and labia minora) to restore a more normal or symmetrical appearance and alleviate discomfort associated with large or sagging labia.

-A mother of two herself, award-winning plastic surgeon Dr. Christa Clark understands how childbearing, aging, and genetics can affect the condition of the labia and vaginal tissues.
+Our female board certified female plastic surgeon Dr. Christa Clark understands how childbearing, aging, and genetics can affect the condition of the labia and vaginal tissues.
 Her priority is helping patients feel more comfortable and confident in their appearance, and she has helped women of all ages and stages of life improve their quality of life with labiaplasty.